Zail Singh: Rajiv Gandhi ministry (1984–87)

 During 1986–87, as allegations of corruption began to surface in the procurement of Bofors howitzers by the Indian government; Singh sought information regarding the matter from the government.
 Gandhi took the stance that the president did not have the right to know every classified matter made available to the prime minister or the Council of Ministers and the Cabinet passed a resolution rejecting Singh’s demand.
 In Parliament, however, Gandhi stated that the "president was being fully informed", a patently false statement.
 Singh responded by writing to the prime minister narrating specific instances where no information had been furnished despite repeated demands.
 A copy of the letter was leaked to the press.
 This allegation by the head of state against the head of government served to further reduce the government’s credibility.

 By 1987, it was widely speculated that Singh intended to dismiss the Rajiv Gandhi ministry and appoint in its place a caretaker ministry under either R. Venkataraman or P. V. Narasimha Rao.
 As Singh’s tenure was drawing to a close, it was thought that such a move would lead to a second term in office for him with support from the opposition and members of the Congress party opposed to Gandhi.
-Gandhi, who had strained relations with the Chief of the Army Staff General Sundarji and his Defence Minister Arun Singh, was opposed to giving Singh a further term in office.
+Gandhi, who had strained relations with the Chief of the Army Staff Krishnaswamy Sundarji and his Defence Minister Arun Singh, was opposed to giving Singh a further term in office.
 Singh, however, never acted on the plan and decided not to seek a second term as he failed to get the open support of the opposition and feared it could lead to an army takeover.